mark-k00/Sorting-Algorithm/README.md

 # Sorting-Algorithm
-Sorting algorithms in python, as start of making have only learnt Bubble Sort and Selection Sort
+Sorting algorithms in python
+At start of making this repository I have only learnt Bubble Sort and Selection Sort